-The degree programme stipulates a number of entry requirements for prospective students and is only open to students who are offered placement in the programme.
+The degree programme stipulates a number of entry requirements for prospective students and is only open to students who are offered placement in the degree programme.
 Applicants are eligible for the first year of the degree programme - i.e. can take part in the selection procedure (see articles A2.2 and A2.3 below) - if they have one of the diplomas mentioned below and are proficient in English (cf. Art.
 A2.4):

 - a) Dutch VWO diploma: all four profiles are eligible. - b) A diploma from the first year of a four year HBO-programme, provided the applicants meet the criteria stipulated on the IBCoM prospective student website. - c) A diploma from the first year at a Dutch university. - d) An international Baccalaureate (IB) diploma, including Math SL Applications and Interpretation with grad 5 or higher.
-IB Math HL Applications and Interpretation and IB Math Analysis and Approaches on HL or SL are sufficient. - e) A European Baccalaureate (EB) diploma, including Mathematics (3 hrs). - f) Other secondary or high school diploma that equals the Dutch VWO diploma;
+IB Math HL Applications and Interpretation and IB Math Analysis and Approaches on HL or SL are sufficient. - e) A European Baccalaureate (EB) diploma, including Mathematics (3 hrs). - f) A diploma of secondary education in another country, which gives access to a research university.